Scott Parker has been Fulham's head coach since May 2019, having previously had a spell as caretaker manager.

-Parker enjoyed a successful playing career with six different Premier League clubs before going into coaching.
+Parker enjoyed a successful playing career with six Premier League clubs before going into coaching.

-A Charlton Athletic academy graduate, Parker made his professional debut in 1997 and went on to make 368 PL appearances for Charlton, Chelsea, Newcastle United, West Ham United, Tottenham Hotspur and Fulham over 18 seasons.
+He made his professional debut in 1997 and went on to make 368 PL appearances for Charlton Athletic, Chelsea, Newcastle United, West Ham United, Tottenham Hotspur and Fulham over 15 top-flight seasons.

-He was reunited with Ranieri, the man who signed him for Chelsea in 2003, following Jokanovic’s departure on 14 November 2018.
+When Jokanovic was replaced by Claudio Ranieri in November 2018, Parker was reunited with the man who signed him for Chelsea in 2003.

-Parker was unable to prevent the Cottagers being relegated from the Premier League, but the club announced the former Fulham midfielder as Head Coach on 10 May 2019 following a strong end to the season.
+Parker was unable to prevent the Cottagers from being relegated from the Premier League, but he was named the permanent head coach in May 2019.

 He guided Fulham back to the top flight at the first attempt, overseeing a 2-1 victory over Brentford in the Championship playoff final.